Archer03/react-create-conveyor/README.md

   </div>
 }

-// track is not necessary
+// v is actually equal to use a map, nothing special
-// if no prop tracked, root state passed to producer instead const D = () => {
+// if no prop tracked, root state will be passed to producer instead const D = () => {
   const [{ dNum, upTen }, myUpdate] = useMyData(({ v, state, task }) => {
     v('dNum', state().count);
+    v('dDogName', state().dog.name);
     v('upTen', task((draft) => { draft.count += 10 })) // just do it (use count but not dNum)
   });
   return <div>